-This document is a supplement to the user manualsfor our Blink time lapse controller product.
+This document is a supplement to the user manualsfor our Blink time lapse controller product for the HERO3+ and HERO4 cameras.
+If using a HERO5 camera, see our BlinkX Troubleshooting Guide.
 The manuals should be read in conjunction with the troubleshooting Q & A below.

 Hold down the wired remote button for 3 seconds - you will see the LED on the back of Blink flash cyan three times to indicate WiFi signal has been enabled.
 The LED will continue to flash blue every 5 seconds while WiFi is active.
 Blink WiFi can be turned off manually by pressing the wired remote button again for 3 seconds and the LED will flash cyan twice to indicate WiFi is turned off.
 WiFi will also automatically turn off after 15 minutes.

 Why does Blink's WiFi not activate when I use the remote?

 Blink requires more power when the WiFi signal is active.
 If Blink's LED flashes purple, this is typically an indication of insufficient power available to activate the WiFi signal.
 Make sure to use a fully charged battery or have a 5V 2A external power source plugged into Blink when activating WiFi.
 Once the new shooting schedule has been programmed, WiFi is no longer needed for regular operation and the system can continue to run off a lower charged battery.

 When connected to Blink's WiFi, why does my device indicate that there is "No Internet Connection"?